TaceoLabs/co-snarks/co-noir/co-noir/Readme.md

 # UltraHonk

-This crate is uses our rewrite of Atec's UltraHonk prover and verifier in Rust (see `collaborative-circom/co-noir/ultrahonk`).
+This crate uses our rewrite of Atec's UltraHonk prover and verifier in Rust (see `collaborative-circom/co-noir/ultrahonk`).
 It is compatible with Barretenberg v0.53.0.
 To get Barretenberg with this version, use the following commands:

 ```bash
 git clone https://github.com/AztecProtocol/aztec-packages.git